 In 2015, Virginia made her dream a reality when she was accepted to the American Ballet Theatre’s rigorous “summer intensive” program in New York City, and began training at the ABT Jacqueline Kennedy Onassis School.
 In January 2016, Virginia joined ABT Studio Company.
 She became an apprentice with the main company in November 2017 and joined the corps de ballet in January 2018.

-If you ask her what she thinks of New York City after living and working here for three years, Virginia’s face lights up.
+If you ask her what she thinks of New York City since she began living and working here, Virginia’s face lights up.

 Dancer Emerges from Shell